ucfopen/UDOIT/HEROKU.md

 1. Create an account (if you don't have one already).
 2. Give the app a name.
-2. Set `OAUTH2_ENFORCE_SCOPES` to true if have a scoped developer key
+3. Set `OAUTH2_ENFORCE_SCOPES` to true if you have a scoped developer key.
-3. Fill out the `OAUTH2_ID` and `OAUTH2_KEY` fields with dummy data.
+4. Fill out the `OAUTH2_ID` and `OAUTH2_KEY` fields with dummy data.
 (We'll fix it later.)
-4. Fill out the `OAUTH2_URI` field with `https://yourapp.herokuapp.com/oauth2response.php`.
+5. Fill out the `OAUTH2_URI` field with `https://yourapp.herokuapp.com/oauth2response.php`.
 (Replace 'yourapp' with the name you gave in step 2.)
-5. Fill out the `CANVAS_NAV_ITEM_NAME` field with the name you would like the app to appear as in the course navigation menu.
+6. Fill out the `CANVAS_NAV_ITEM_NAME` field with the name you would like the app to appear as in the course navigation menu.
 This is useful if your instance will be use for a pilot.
 The normal value to use here is ***UDOIT***.
-6. (optional) Copy and paste your Google/YouTube API key into the `GOOGLE_API_KEY` field.
+7. (optional) Copy and paste your Google/YouTube API key into the `GOOGLE_API_KEY` field.
-7. (optional) Copy and paste your Vimeo API key into the `VIMEO_API_KEY` field.
+8. (optional) Copy and paste your Vimeo API key into the `VIMEO_API_KEY` field.
-8. (optional) If you have a Google Analytics account, you can paste your site tracking code into the `GA_TRACKING_CODE` field.
+9. (optional) If you have a Google Analytics account, you can paste your site tracking code into the `GA_TRACKING_CODE` field.
-9. (optional) If you would like to enable the Admin Panel, change the `ADMIN_PANEL_ENABLED` field to `true`.
+10. (optional) If you would like to enable the Admin Panel, change the `ADMIN_PANEL_ENABLED` field to `true`.
-8. Click the Deploy button and wait for the process to complete.
+11. Click the Deploy button and wait for the process to complete.

 ### Step 3:  Request a Developer Key
 UDOIT uses Oauth2 to take actions on behalf of the user, so you'll need to ask your Canvas administrator to generate a Developer Key for you.
 (If you are an admin, go to your institution's account administration page in Canvas and click on 'Developer Keys'.)
 Here is the information you need to provide them: